 Default security

-Each newly created ACK cluster is assigned a security group that allows only inbound Internet Control Message Protocol (ICMP) packets from the Internet.
-By default, you cannot connect to an ACK cluster by using SSH over the Internet.
-For more information about how to connect to an ACK cluster by using SSH over the Internet, see Connect to the master nodes of an ACK dedicated cluster by using SSH.
+Each new cluster is assigned a corresponding security group by default.
+This security group only allows inbound ICMP requests from the Internet.
+By default, you cannot connect to cluster nodes using SSH over the Internet.
+If you want to configure an SSH connection to a cluster node over the Internet, see Connect to the master nodes of an ACK dedicated cluster using SSH.

 Identity management